-here.9 Our sessions were run in the Columbia Experimental Laboratory in the Social Sciences (CELSS).
+The experiment consisted of two treatments, which we label [A,BA] and [A,A].
+Our sessions were run in the Columbia Experimental Laboratory in the Social Sciences (CELSS).
 Subjects were mainly undergraduate students at Columbia and Barnard Colleges, all of whom were recruited via the Online Recruitment System for Economics Experiments (ORSEE) (Greiner [2015]).